gonzalez-delgado/NID/README.md

-# STIN: Statistical Tests for Interdependence of Neighbors
+# STINE: Statistical Tests for Interdependence of Neighbors' Effects